WebDev-Alex/Mu-SHROOM/README.md

 # Why We’re Doing This

-# The main reasons for this project are:

  - To understand how hallucinations happen in texts written in multiple languages.

  - To create machine learning tools that can highlight and fix these mistakes.